Life is not alway fair.

 .bush (the link, lol) quickly vetoes iraqi spending bill and gives his reasons in doing so - this bill would given our soldiers $124 billion budget for the war, while also imposing a deadline for troop withdrawal.

-.lapd in hot soup again - on tuesday's may day march the lapd was video taped shooting foam rounds on non-aggressive reporters and marchers
+.lapd in hot soup again - on tuesday's may day march the lapd was video taped shooting foam rounds on non-aggressive reporters and marchers (people protesting immigration reform) .

-japanese prime minister shinzo abe's constitutional review - abe is planning to amend the japanese constitution that restricts japan from maintaining a military force for warfare.
+.japanese prime minister shinzo abe's constitutional review - abe is planning to amend the japanese constitution that restricts japan from maintaining a military force for warfare.

-military deployment by a member of the royal family since his uncle, prince andrew."
+.prince harry to be deployed in iraq - "it is the riskiest military deployment by a member of the royal family since his uncle, prince andrew."

 .2008 presidential candidates and their __________ (fill in) view points (lol) - here are some of the canidates and their websites: hillary clinton (d), barack obama (d), john edwards (d), rudy giuliani (r), john mccain (r), and mitt romney (r).